New earthquake in New Zealand measuring 6.9 on the Richter scale

 Find the validation of The Lie Buster at the end of the news.

-An earthquake of magnitude 6.9 shook the Kermadec Islands, an archipelago located in the north of New Zealand, this Saturday, without the authorities having reported serious material damage or casualties or issued a tsunami warning.
+A An earthquake of magnitude 6.9 shook the Kermadec Islands, an archipelago located in the north of New Zealand, on Saturday.without the authorities having reported serious property damage or victims or issued a tsunami warning.

 The earthquake occurred at 7:41 p.m.
 (6:41 GMT) and its hypocenter was located 205 kilometers deep under the seabed in the Pacific Ocean, as reported by the United States Geological Survey (USGS), which records the seismic activity around the world.